NEDEN249/anisKiller/README.md

 git clone https://github.com/NEDEN249/anisKiller.git
 ```

-2. Open the index.html file by double-clicking
+2. Open the index.html file by double-clicking the file

+3. Try your best to defeat Angry Anis!!